top of page

 • Griffin Dill is a PhD candidate in Ecology and Environmental Sciences and an IPM professional managing the tick diagnostic lab at UMaine Cooperative Extension.
 His dissertation research integrates blacklegged tick passive surveillance data, field research, and laboratory analyses to understand the emergence of tick-borne pathogens in Maine.

-• Michael Galli is a Research Assistant in the School of Biology and Ecology.
-He is leading field work for Project ITCH, a regional collaborative study of tick ecology and management on residential properties.
+• Michael Galli is a MS student in Entomology.
+His thesis research with Project ITCH, a regional collaborative study, investigates tick ecology and management on residential properties.

 • Megan Schierer is a PhD student in Ecology and Environmental Sciences and the One Health NRT program.
 Her thesis research examines social-ecological drivers of vector mosquito distributions and community-based mosquito management.